Omnifarious/posixpp/README.md

 # A pure C++ Posix interface #

 With this project, I intend to implement many parts of Posix in pure C++ without any reliance on libc.
+There are several motivations for this:

-Part of the motivation for this is that glibc and pthreads are very bloated with features that are rarely used in most programs.
+ 1. glibc and pthreads are very bloated with features that are rarely used in most programs.

-Another part of the motivation is that system calls are not exposed to the C++ optimizer in a useful way.
+ 2. System calls are not exposed to the C++ optimizer in a useful way.
 The register stores and loads required to make them work can often be combined with the calculations a program is already doing so that the values mysteriously appear in the registers when needed instead of having to be moved there just before the system call.

-To this end, a subgoal is to implement the system call interface for many architectures (and potentially many operating systems) as inline assembly inside of inline functions.

-A third part of the motivation is to eliminate the horrible hack that is errno.
-Errno is the bane of clean error handling, and it requires expensive to access thread local storage to implement.
+ 3. `errno` is a horrible hack that is a throwback to a single threaded era and a language that could not sensibly return both error conditions and proper return values from the same function. `errno` is the bane of clean error handling, and it requires expensive to access thread local storage to implement.
 Error returns should not be global variables.

+For motivation 2 I intend to implement the system call interface for many architectures (and potentially many operating systems) as inline assembly inside of inline functions.

-To this end, a simple `expected` type is used for error handling at every level of the interface.
+For motivation 3, a simple `expected` type is used for error handling at every level of the interface.
 This also causes default error handling (if you just assume the `expected` object always contains the expected value) to throw an exception whenever errors are ignored.
 And if you